Everything you need to know about stenciling

 .

-Personally, I don’t clean my stencils.
+Personally, I don’t generally clean my stencils.

-But for photography purposes, I do stock 2 of each.
+However for photography purposes, I do stock 2 of each.
 One to use, and one for photos.

 I use to clean stencils when I first started stencilling, but I found the more cleaning they got, the more risk of damage they came in contact with.

-How to clean stencils (if desired)
+3 ways to clean stencils

 .